arahi7860/node-npm-intro/README.md

 ## We do: Reading and writing files (45 min / 2:10)

 Because is a server-side language we can do all kinds of neat things with reading and writing files, accessing folders on our computer, running processes, responding to HTTP requests, and all kinds of other things.
-Today we're just going to write to and read from a file, in some different formats.
+Today we're just going to write to and read from a file in the current directory.

 ### Write to a file